 22. How it bugs you like crazy when a filmmaker misinterprets your favourite characters and plots.
 You also feel a little smug: they just didn’t understand and love the book like you do!

 23. That unreasonable (or not) irritation when you’re in the middle of a chapter and someone or something interrupts your reading. (“I’m almost done with my chapter,” and “let me get to a stopping place!” were frequent refrains from your childhood.)

 24. Grief!
 When you finish a great book or worse, a great series, and all that’s left is…reality.

 25. Why walking through the library stacks feels like strolling through a candy store or a fine chocolatier.

 26. How growing up, you had crushes on literary heroes instead of celebrities.

 27. When a book you’ve just finished and loved is due back at the library, and you have to put it in the slot.
 It’s like trying to say goodbye to a good friend whose plane is about to take off.

 28. Having to explain to people that, “Yes, I really do want a BOOK for my birthday (or Christmas, Mother’s Day, etc.), because it’s the last thing they would want.

 30. How the right book, read at the right time can change your life.

 Want more camaraderie with fellow book enthusiasts?
-We’re building a community in our Tea and Ink Facebook group.
+We’re building a community of bookworm kindred spirits in our Tea and Ink Facebook group.
 We’d love to have you join us!
 You can get access by subscribing to the Society via the newsletter.